Things I Wish I Knew Before My Wedding

 “I wish I’d just had gotten to hug my groom, my best friend, my husband-to-be.
-This would have helped a whole lot with all my nerves, anxieties and perhaps I’d actually have enjoyed the wedding ceremony.
+This would have helped a whole lot with all my nerves, anxieties and perhaps I’d actually have enjoyed our ceremony.
 This face of mine doesn’t hide much, my ceremony photos showed me as pale and nervous-looking.
 So yes, do the first look.
 It’s special.
 That’s a big regret for me.
 Get your photographer to catch the first glance too.”
 Ruth Hatchet, 41

 It’s as simple as that.
 Eat and stay hydrated.
 Most of all eat breakfast first thing in the morning – before you start rushing around for your wedding.
 You do not want to feel lightheaded.
 Take care of yourself.
 If you forget to take care of yourself – nominate a loving bridesmaid to bring you a glass of water and snacks regularly.
 Cindy, 23 (bride in December 2018) says that she was absolutely famished by the time they got to the reception because she hadn’t eaten all day.
 She said “every time I tried to have a bite of my dinner, the next person was tapping my husband and I on our shoulders asking for a photo of us kissing!
 I just wanted to eat my flipping food!”

 Only invite those you or you Fiance’ actually want to celebrate your wedding day

 Your wedding isn’t really a show, it is about you and your life-long partner tying the knot.
 “We had about 450 people at our big day.
 My husband and I actually only wanted about 70 people at our wedding!
 Your wedding is about who you want to share your happiest day with.”
 Ameena Naidoo, 28.